 Withdrawal and Return of Title IV Funds (R2T4) Policy

-Federal Financial Aid (Title IV Funds) is awarded to a student under the assumption that the student will attend school for the entire period for which the aid is awarded.
+Federal Financial Aid (Title IV Funds) is awarded to a student under the assumption that the student will attend school for the entire period of enrollment for which the aid is awarded.
 The term “Title IV Funds” refers to the Federal Financial Aid programs authorized under the Higher Education Act of 1965 (as amended) and includes the following programs:

 - Unsubsidized Stafford Loans